Your WRIT 300 experience will include reading, writing and research assignments relevant to your major. What this means for you is that you will:

 Some sections are offered fully online: To determine which sections are offered fully online, refer to the course listings in your MyUB My Student Center; only fully online sections will have the "Room" listed as "WEB."
 When you click on the section for further information, fully online courses will have "Location" and "Instruction Mode" listed as "Web."

 Once you enroll in the course, use the many resources available at UB to help you succeed, including your instructor and the University's Achievement and Learning Center.

-If you have any questions about WRIT 300, contact Professor Fiona Glade, director of the University Writing Program.
+If you have any questions about WRIT 300, contact Professor John Chapin, interim director of the University Writing Program.